What are Traffic Logs?

 The log list

-Each row in the log list shows:
+Each row in the log list displays the following columns:

 | Column | Description |